euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Since the proposed garbage collection algorithm is rather involved, it is crucial to have a good way to test it.
-To achieve this we developed a monitoring concept that is capable to track native allocations, finalizations, re- and deallocations.
+To achieve this we developed a monitoring concept that is capable of tracking native allocations, finalizations, re- and deallocations.
 The class ``JyNI.JyReferenceMonitor`` can – if native monitoring is enabled – list at any time all natively allocated objects, their reference counts, timestamps for allocation, finalization, re-